 Preparing for an appointment

-You're likely to start by seeing your family doctor or a general practitioner.
+You're likely to start by seeing your provider.
 In some cases, you may be referred to a neurologist.
 It's good to be prepared for your appointment.
-Here's some information to help you get ready for your appointment, and to know what to expect from your doctor.
+Here's some information to help you get ready for your appointment, and to know what to expect from your provider.